Andrew Perloff

 Andrew Stewart Perloff is the chairman and majority owner of British property company Panther Securities.
 In 2015, Perloff launched a takeover bid for the Beales department store chain.
+He sold his shareholding in Beales in 2018.

 In 2014, Hertfordshire Life magazine list him on its Rich List at number 42, with an estimated net worth of £44 million.
+Politically, he has supported the Conservative Party, UKIP and Reform UK.